May 27, 2020 Update

-At this point, most of our clinics are remaining open with our services reduced to only the essential services listed above.
-Please note that some clinics may have to change their schedules or close temporarily, and we encourage all patients to check the Clinic Finder and Clinic Closures pages before attending a clinic.
+There are several considerations to address, and we appreciate your patience during this time.
+Please note that some clinics may have to change their schedules or close temporarily, so we encourage all patients to check the Clinic Finder and Clinic Closures pages before attending a clinic.
 Sex Sense is open as usual, Monday to Friday 9 a.m. to 9 p.m.

 Note: For patients who are symptomatic of COVID-19/self-isolated/too ill to attend the clinic but require medication and have an active prescription on file with our clinic, phone assessments can be completed and medications are given to a delegate whenever possible.